waste-of-kindergarten/xpython37-v0.1/python/Doc/library/ssl.rst

       Only available with OpenSSL 1.1.1 and TLS 1.3 enabled.
 Without TLS 1.3 support, the method raises :exc:`NotImplementedError`.

-   .. versionadded:: 3.7.1
+   .. versionadded:: 3.8

 .. method:: SSLSocket.version()

-   Return the actual SSL protocol version negotiated by the connection as a string, or ``None`` is no secure connection is established.
+   Return the actual SSL protocol version negotiated by the connection as a string, or ``None`` if no secure connection is established.
    As of this writing, possible return values include ``"SSLv2"``, ``"SSLv3"``, ``"TLSv1"``, ``"TLSv1.1"`` and ``"TLSv1.2"``.
    Recent OpenSSL versions may define more return values.